||edHelper's suggested reading level:

 By Colleen Messina

 1 Caitlin tossed her baton into the air, crossed her right leg over her left, and spun around rapidly twice.
-Her strawberry-blonde ponytail streaked behind her like a ray of rosy light at sunset, and her clear, blue eyes followed the glittering baton.
+Her strawberry-blond ponytail streaked behind her like a ray of rosy light at sunset, and her clear blue eyes followed the glittering baton.
 As she faced forward again on the second spin, she effortlessly caught the slender silver stick in her hand, and her face beamed.
 She had mastered the precarious twirling maneuver at last!

 2 "Hot stuff!" said Nancy, Caitlin's best friend.
 Their right hands clapped enthusiastically in a victorious high five.